huggingface/olm-datasets/pipeline_scripts/common_crawl/README.md

 ds.push_to_hub("cc_olm")
 ```

 Increase `--segment_sampling_ratios` to get a larger dataset (it goes up to `1`).
 In the above code, `0.0001` means that it only uses a sample of `0.01%` of the data from a Common Crawl snapshot.
-It will take a couple days if you want a clean pretraining dataset on the order of 100 gigabytes, which requires terabytes of raw Common Crawl data.
+To generate a dataset for the Online Language Modelling Project, we are currently using a 20% random sample of the latest common crawl snapshot.
+Note that there are so many duplicates in Common Crawl data, that the deduplication script needs about 800GB of RAM when you specify `--segment_sampling_ratios 0.20`.

 # Documentation